-This report in the 75th year of India's independence attempts to measure the significant contribution by the Indian Non-Profit Sector (NPOs) or 'NGOs' as they are popularly known to the nation.
+In the 75th year of India's independence, this report attempts to measure the significant contribution of the Indian Non-Profit Sector (NPOs) or 'NGOs' as they are popularly known to the nation.

-We have used 'Civil Society Organizations (CSO's)/NPOs - Non-Profit Organisations as this includes networks and citizen groups.
+We have used 'Civil Society Organisations (CSOs/NPOs - Non-Profit Organisations as this includes networks and citizen groups.
 It pays tribute to the stakeholders of India's 3 million estimated charitable non-profit organisations that enrich the lives of Indians, upholding the nation's democratic ideals of equality and equity.
-Every day they touch the lives of more than 200 million Indians - children, youth, women, and elderly across the country including People with Disabilities (PWDs) and LGBTQ communities.
+Every day, they touch the lives of more than 200 million Indians - children, youth, women, and elderly across the country, including People with Disabilities (PWDs) and LGBTQ communities.

-The report describes the vast canvas of work of the 16 million employees, 21 million nonprofits honorary board volunteers/members who inspire the work and the millions of volunteers and donors who support the work and causes served by civil society/non-profit organisations in India.
+The report describes the vast canvas of work of the 16 million employees, 21 million non-profit honorary board volunteers/ members who inspire the work, and the millions of volunteers and donors who support the work and causes served by civil society/non-profit organisations in India.

-It provides a snapshot on what millions of non-profit organizations have done in 75 years in India and welcomes journalists, policy makers, governments, educators, students, and the general public to write about the good work being done with dedication across the country with meagre resources raised in difficult circumstances to reach the 'unreached', the 'last and the least.
+It provides a snapshot of what millions of non-profit organisations have done in 75 years in India and welcomes journalists, policymakers, governments, educators, students, and the general public to write about the good work being done with dedication across the country with meager resources raised in difficult circumstances to reach the 'unreached', the 'last and the least.

-The full report is available on many websites in the public domain as a public resource in public interest.
+The full report is available on many websites in the public domain as a public resource in the public interest.
 Relevant statistics and sector reports will be added from time to time.
-Please circulate the report to well-wishers of civil society.
+Please circulate the report to the well-wishers of civil society.

+CSO Coalition@75

-CSO Coalition@75 January 2023
+January 2023